 In How Britain Shaped the Manufacturing World, I argued that the explosion in industrial activity had its origin in our tradition of seafaring adventurers.

 In his remarkable book, 1599 A Year in the Life of William Shakespeare, James Shapiro paints the picture of what was going on in Britain that year that may have influenced Shakespeare’s writing.
-One particular matter was the trouble in Ireland where protestant England as long term invader was being resisted by the native Catholic population.
+One particular matter was the trouble in Ireland where Protestant England as long term invader was being resisted by the native Catholic population.
 For Shakespeare this had loud echoes of England’s chivalric past explored in Henry V. In 1599 it was the Earl of Essex and his knight followers who were the reality and the Irish and the Irish climate proved more than a match.
 Shapiro sees this as marking the end of the age of chivalry.

-England needed to respond if it was not to lose out on a extremely profitable trade.
+England needed to respond if it was not to lose out on extremely profitable trade.
 One answer was the East India Company which was formed by London merchants without overt encouragement from the ageing Queen Elizabeth.
 Elizabeth was not only ageing, she feared for succession and her treasury was being drained by the military activity in Ireland but also by a mustering for a feared second armada from Spain.
 Spain had already invaded Holland.
 It was the London merchant community which provided the ‘loans’ that Elizabeth needed to pay her soldiers.

 You can read more in How Britain Shaped the Manufacturing World